Brushes List for Oil or Acrylic Painting

 They cost from about 50 cents for a small brush and the more expensive brushes will give you a finer line if needed.

-is used for painting grass as well as falling water, ferns and some other foliage.
+The small fan brush is used for painting grass as well as falling water, ferns and some other foliage.

 A very soft haired fan brush is now on the market, this very soft brush is of no use when painting in oils or acrylics, look for a firm bristled brush.